cdcrazy2292/Expresso/README.md

  - I decided to render the client project with res.sendFile and static('public').
  - No need to go to the file location of index.html. node server will host the entire application.
  Both Backend and Frontend.
+ - When the project starts, you will see sample data in employees and menu.
+This comes from seed.js